-The amount for 2015 that you can claim on line 369 for the purchase of a qualifying home is \$5,000.
+The amount that you can claim on line 369 for buying a qualifying home is \$5,000.

-You can claim an amount on line 369 if both of the following apply:
+You can claim an amount on line 369 of Schedule 1 if both of the following apply:

-- You or your spouse or common-law partner bought a qualifying home. - You did not live in another home owned by you or your spouse or common-law partner in the year of purchase or in any of the four preceding years (first-time home buyer).
+- You or your spouse or common-law partner bought a qualifying home. - You did not live in another home owned by you or your spouse or common-law partner in the year the home was bought or in any of the four preceding years (first-time home buyer).

-Persons with disabilities - You do not have to be a first-time home buyer if you are eligible for the disability tax credit or if you bought the home for the benefit of a related person who is eligible for the disability tax credit.
-However, the purchase must be made to allow the person with the disability to live in a home that is more accessible or better suits his or her needs.
+Persons with disabilities - You do not have to be a first-time home buyer if:

+- you are eligible for the disability tax credit (DTC); or - you bought the home for the benefit of a related person who is eligible for the DTC.

+However, the purchase must be to allow the person with the disability to live in a home that is more accessible or better suited to his or her needs.